omdevteam/om/docs/html/_sources/documentation_local.rst.txt

 **Python 2:**

 For Python 2, the process, is very similar, except that the `virtualenv
-<https://virtualenv.pypa.io/en/stable/>`_ tool must be used to create the enviroment:
+<https://virtualenv.pypa.io/en/stable/>`_ tool must be used to create the environment:

 .. code-block:: bash